CityLearn UI

 print('Render folder:', env.new_folder_path)

-The UI consumes the directory produced by either of the latter two approaches.
+The UI consumes the directory produced by the 'during' and 'end' approaches.
 The system uses the render() method to iterate over buildings, electric vehicles, batteries, chargers, pricing, etc., using their as_dict outputs to build CSV histories where each row corresponds to a time instant and columns include units.
 Timestamps are converted to calendar dates for display.
-You can disable step-wise exporting by keeping render=False and relying on the end-of-run exporter.
+You can disable step-wise exporting by keeping render_mode='none' and relying on the end-of-run exporter, but the resulting folder will only serve the KPI comparison page.

 Pages within CityLearn UI